Gabriella439/dhall-manual/manuscript/YamlToDhall.md

 in  Configuration
 ```

-We wrap each type of action in an `Optional` field to indicate that they might not be present.
+Note that we wrap each type of action in an `Optional` field to indicate that the action might not be present at all within any given `Rule`.

-This completes our schema, which is the final type we will use for converting our YAML to Dhall:
+This final change completes our schema, which we can now use to convert our YAML to Dhall:

 ```bash
 $ yaml-to-dhall --ascii ./schema.dhall < ./mergify.yml \